 Until few years ago, Marble Mountains was a source of marble and colored stones for statues, decor items and building materials.
-Quarrying stones from these mountains posed a threat to its ecosystem and its existence.
+However, quarrying stones from these mountains posed a threat to its ecosystem and its existence.
 Hence it was banned from this site recently in order to make it tourism worthy.

 How to get there?

 Merely 11 km from Da Nang city center, it’s a pretty straight route.
 All you need to do is to map your GPS to Ngũ Hành Sơn District, south of Da Nang city in Vietnam.